-By signing this contract, we affirm that we have read, understood, and agree to the terms and conditions of the Sacramento New Technology High School Internship Program.
-We recognize the importance of the internship experience in preparing our student for their future educational and career pursuits.
+By signing this contract, we affirm that we have read, understood, and agree to the terms and conditions of the Sacramento New Technology Early College High School Internship Program.
+We recognize the importance of the internship experience in preparing our students for their future educational and career pursuits.

-Student Name:
+Student Name: \

 Student Signature: Date:

 Parent/Guardian Name:

 Parent/Guardian Signature: Date: